Biodegradable polymer: Packaging and materials

+Biodegradable plastics could replace some traditional plastics that persist in landfills and minimize plastic pollution.
+According to a 2010 report of the United States Environmental Protection Agency (EPA) the US had 31 million tons of plastic waste, representing 12.4% of all municipal solid waste.
+Of that, 2.55 million tons were recovered.
+This 8.2% recovery was much less than the 34.1% overall recovery percentage for municipal solid waste.

+Biodegradable plastics can replace the non-degradable plastics in these waste streams, making municipal composting a significant tool to divert large amounts of otherwise nonrecoverable waste from landfills.
+Compostable plastics combine the utility of plastics (lightweight, resistance, relative low cost) with the ability to completely and fully compost in an industrial compost facility.
+Rather than worrying about recycling a relatively small quantity of commingled plastics, proponents argue that certified biodegradable plastics can be readily commingled with other organic wastes, thereby enabling composting of a much larger portion of nonrecoverable solid waste.

+The use of biodegradable plastics, therefore, is seen as enabling the complete recovery of large quantities of municipal solid waste (via aerobic composting and feedstocks) that have heretofore been unrecoverable by other means except land filling or incineration.

 In addition to medicine, biodegradable polymers are often used to reduce the volume of waste in packaging materials.
 There is also significant effort to replace materials derived from petrochemicals with those that can be made from biodegradable components.
 One of the most commonly used polymers for packaging purposes is polylactic acid, PLA.
 The production of PLA has several advantages, the most important of which is the ability to tailor the physical properties of the polymer through processing methods.
 PLA is used for a variety of films, wrappings, and containers (including bottles and cups).
 In 2002, FDA ruled that PLA was safe to use in all food packaging.
-BASF markets a product called ecovio® which is a biobased blend of the company's certified compostable and biodegradable co-polyester ecoflex® and PLA.
-An application for this certified compostable and bio-based material is for any kind of plastic films such as shopping bags or organic waste bags. ecovio® can also be used in other applications, like thermoformed and injection moulded articles.
-Even paper-coating or particle foamed products can be produced by this very versatile biopolymer.